Whale tail

-Whale tail is the Y-shaped rear portion of a thong or G-string when visible above the waistline of low-rise pants, shorts, or skirts that resembles a whale's tail.
-The fashion was popular in the early 2000s and waned within the decade, but has become more fashionable in recent years.
+Whale tail is the Y-shaped rear portion of a thong or G-string when visible above the waistline of low-rise trousers, shorts, or skirts that resembles a whale's tail.
+The fashion was popular in the early 2000s, but declined within the decade, and by 2019, had remerged in popularity.

 Low-waisted trousers, such as low-rise jeans or hip-huggers, and higher-cut thongs led to greater exposure of the whale tail.
 The trend was also associated with the trend of sporting lower back tattoos.

 The word was selected by the American Dialect Society in January 2006 as the "most creative word" of 2005.

 History

 The rising popularity of low-rise jeans led to increased exposure of thong tops in the early 2000s.
-Originally shown by WWE female wrestler Amy Dumas in early 2000, others such as Britney Spears have been portrayed as a major contributor to the whale tail's popularity.
-Her whale tail display has been referred to in such creative literature books as Married to a Rock Star by Shemane Nugent, Thong on Fire by Noire, The Magical Breasts of Britney Spears by Ryan G. Van Cleave, and Off-Color by Janet McDonald.
-The Oregonian, a Portland, Oregon, newspaper, wrote in 2004 that an abundance of whale tails had become a distraction in schools.
+Originally shown by WWE female wrestler Lita in early 2000, others such as Britney Spears have been portrayed as a major contributor to the whale tail's popularity.
+Her whale tail display was mentioned in literature books such as Married to a Rock Star by Shemane Nugent, Thong on Fire by Noire, The Magical Breasts of Britney Spears by Ryan G. Van Cleave, and Off-Color by Janet McDonald.
+The Oregonian, a Portland, Oregon, newspaper, wrote in 2004, that an abundance of whale tails had become a distraction in schools.
 Social commentator Ann C. Hall identified this campus trend as an "apparent intersection between everyday campus fashion and soft porn".
 The layered clothing trend of the early 2000s was partly led by the whale tail style that incorporates hip-hugger jeans, crop tops and high riding thongs popularized by celebrities.